Jack Antonoff: Bleachers (2014–present)

 Antonoff announced a solo project called Bleachers in February 2014.
 Antonoff stated in June 2014 that the project had been a consideration for around 10 years, and the name was inspired by the "disconnected, darker side" of suburban youth and John Hughes movies, which were "tied to a time when big songs were great songs."
 The songs for the debut Bleachers album were mostly written on Antonoff's laptop computer in hotel rooms during a Fun. world tour.

-The Huffington Post published a positive review of Bleachers' first single, "I Wanna Get Better"—released on February 18—calling it the "catchiest song of 2014," while Time proclaimed, "[Bleachers] is more fun than Fun."
+The Huffington Post published a positive review of Bleachers' first single, "I Wanna Get Better"—released on February 18—calling it the "catchiest song of 2014", while Time proclaimed, "[Bleachers] is more fun than Fun."
 Antonoff revealed the intent behind the debut single in a Rolling Stone interview:

 I wanted to bridge the gap between Disclosure and Arcade Fire—something both streamlined and organic...
 The production and songwriting is extremely over-the-top, extremely epic and unapologetic.
 The record is all about finding a world where you can be kind to yourself in.

 Antonoff told Rolling Stone that while the song may sound joyous, "it's very desperate" and, like many of the other songs on the album is about loss.
-Antonoff worked with producers John Hill and Vince Clarke on the Bleachers studio album, as he sought to create "massive, beautiful pop songs that sound __ cool."
+Antonoff worked with producers John Hill and Vince Clarke on the Bleachers studio album, as he sought to create "massive, beautiful pop songs that sound fuckin' cool."
 The completed album, Strange Desire, was released in July 2014, and "I Wanna Get Better" peaked at number one on the U.S. Alternative charts during the same week.
 In regard to Strange Desire, Antonoff said:

 It doesn't have to be one or the other...
 You don't have to [make] big pop songs that sound stupid and you don't have to make these fuckin' apologetic, tired droney songs that sound incredible.
 I really wanted both things to happen.

 "I Wanna Get Better" was eventually named number 18 in Rolling Stones 50 Best Songs of 2014, with the publication describing the song as "therapy rock" that is "as fun as it is cathartic".
 Antonoff released Bleachers' second album Gone Now on June 2, 2017.
 Its lead single "Don't Take the Money" peaked at number 2 on Alternative Radio.
 On July 30, 2021, he released Take The Sadness Out Of Saturday Night.
 Bleachers' self-titled fourth studio album was released on March 8, 2024, being preceded by the release of four singles: "Modern Girl", "Alma Mater", "Tiny Moves", and "Me Before You".